 Doing these things can help you feel more confident when you chime in with your thoughts or questions.
 No matter how you feel about participating, support your classmates!
 Remember, while some people feel at ease in online discussions, others may find it anxiety-producing.
 Offering a quick thumbs-up or “Interesting point!” can make a difference for a fellow student.

 Your professor may put you in smaller breakout rooms to have conversations with a smaller group of people.
 If you don’t know people, take a minute to introduce yourselves and then move to the question you are discussing.
 Depending on what the professor is asking you to do, think about having someone jot down some notes and keep an eye on the time.

 Watch: LSC’s Mike Chen Shares Strategies for Reading in Online Courses

-Are you wondering what some good strategies are for reading in online classes?
-Check out this video on “Online Learning: Reading” for some ideas before and after class.
+Are you wondering about useful strategies for reading in online classes?
+Check out this video on “Online Learning: Reading” for some ideas about how to approach your reading, both before and after class.

 Studying Together Online.
 Click the button below to learn more.